fjsousa/fjsousa.github.io/pages/cellular-automata.md

 During the process, the ignition time in each cell is continuously updated, so that if two cells propagate to the same cell, the minimum time of the two is considered and stored as the true ignition time.

-Looking at the problem in another way, what we have is a condition that can be stated as follows: the ignition time of each cell, is always the minimum of the set of ignition times accounted from the 8 surrounding cells.
+Looking at the problem in another way, what we have is a condition that can be stated as follows: **the ignition time of each cell, is always the minimum of the set of ignition times accounted from the 8 surrounding cells**.

 From this, instead of computing outward ignition times at each neighbour, I compute the ignition time at the inner cell.